nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Saves changes after any command executed successfully.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+AddressBook data are saved as a JSON file `[JAR file location]/data/trackr.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

-### Archiving data files `[coming in v2.0]`
+### Archiving data files `[coming in v1.3]`

-_Details coming soon ..._
+* Different tabs for `Orders`, `Suppliers`
+* Sort orders by date to keep track of orders.
+* Highlight overdue orders.
+* View list of all orders and tasks to prioritise your workload.
+* View sales (tabulated or GUI) to track your business’s growth.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Trackr home folder.

 --------------------------------------------------------------------------------------------------------------------